lexromo/blog/content/projects/projects2.md

 Zphisher provided different options for hosting the phishing page.
 I chose Ngrok because it allowed me to create a public URL, which made it easy to share with my classmates.
 After selecting Ngrok, Zphisher generated a link that I used to send out the phishing attempt.
 Although I could have used other methods like Serveo or localhost, Ngrok was the simplest way to ensure that the phishing link was accessible outside my local network.

+### Strategy used:

+As part of my phishing simulation project, I employed different strategies to target my classmates by leveraging a range of social media platforms, including Facebook, Instagram, Gmail, and Outlook.
+This approach allowed me to replicate real-world phishing scenarios, where attackers often tailor their tactics to the specific platform a user frequents.

+    Facebook:
+        For classmates who were active on Facebook, I used a phishing template that mimicked the Facebook login page.
+I sent personalized messages via email that appeared to come from a trusted Facebook-related source, prompting them to "log in" to resolve a security issue.
+The goal was to see how effectively I could entice them to click the link and enter their credentials.

+    Instagram:
+        For those more engaged on Instagram, I crafted messages that looked like typical Instagram notifications.
+These messages indicated suspicious activity on their accounts, urging them to verify their details by logging in.
+The Instagram phishing page resembled the actual Instagram login screen, aiming to capture their credentials in the same way.

+    Gmail:
+        I used a Gmail-themed phishing template for classmates who primarily used Google services.
+The phishing email I crafted warned of unusual login attempts on their Google account and included a link to "secure" their account.
+The fake login page was designed to replicate the Gmail login process, tricking users into revealing their credentials.

+    Outlook:
+        For classmates who relied on Outlook for their emails, I created a similar phishing email, pretending to be a security alert from Microsoft.
+The link redirected them to a fake Outlook login page, which was carefully designed to mimic the real thing.
+This helped simulate how phishing attacks can target users of professional email platforms like Outlook.

+By using multiple social media platforms and tailoring the phishing messages to suit the habits of my classmates, I demonstrated how attackers customize their phishing tactics based on the victim's digital behavior.
+This not only made the simulation more realistic but also showcased the importance of being vigilant across all platforms, not just one.

 ### Sending the Link to My Classmates:

 With the phishing link ready, I crafted an email that mimicked a legitimate message, similar to how real phishing attacks appear.
 I sent the link to my classmates as part of the experiment.
 My goal was to simulate a real-world phishing scenario, but since this was a controlled test, only my classmates—within the scope of the project—received the link.